 Turner is based in Washington DC and started Power the Future sometime at the end of 2017, beginning of 2018.
 According to articles about him, he comes from working directly with Koch Industries and before that the Bush administration (Bush 2).
 Turner is obviously vehemently a climate science denier, but also a pro-Trump nationalist who echoes a lot of jingoist mantras on Twitter.
-You can read more about how awful he is in our first introduction piece about Power the Future way back in May of this year.

 So yeah, we’ve been saying Turner’s PTF has been in cahoots with NMOGA for a while now.
 And it’s pretty clear from the slides, we were right.

 The intro slides for Turner are followed by a series of slides with PTFs branding and images similar to those found on their national website, as well as Turner’s personal contact information on slide 39.

 That section of the presentation also contains a slide with the names and logos of known Environmental organizations with the phrase “By establishing ourselves FOR something” we invite attack in our circle.”